tc39/proposal-composites/README.md

 ### What are the equality semantics?

-Two composites are equal if their properties form the same set of key-value pairs.
+Two composites are equal only if they have the same prototype ([#5](https://github.com/acutmore/proposal-composites/issues/5)) and their properties form the same set of key-value pairs.

 The values of each property are considered equal if